-This third year Action Plan for Fiscal Year 2022/2023 details the activities the City and Authority will undertake to address the housing and community development needs and local objectives using CDBG, HOME, and HOPWA funds.
-All proposed activities' budgets will be proportionally increased or decreased from the estimated funding levels to match actual allocation amounts and estimated program income.
+This second year Action Plan for Fiscal Year 2021/2022 details the activities the City and Authority will undertake to address the housing and community development needs and local objectives using CDBG, HOME, and HOPWA funds.

 2. Summarize the objectives and outcomes identified in the Plan